Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 3 Desember 2025 16.33.53 UTC
+- WIB: Rabu, 3 Desember 2025 17.36.25 UTC
-- WITA: Rabu, 3 Desember 2025 17.33.53 UTC
+- WITA: Rabu, 3 Desember 2025 18.36.25 UTC
-- WIT: Rabu, 3 Desember 2025 18.33.53 UTC
+- WIT: Rabu, 3 Desember 2025 19.36.25 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: motivational
+Kategori: technology